lifeisstillgood/softwaremind/docs/conceptchapters/masteroverview.rst

 Tech is 2% employment but 25% S&P - so ... it's not the world.  the world remains uneaten and you cannot compete against Google because a) it cheats (see anti trust stuff on ad server exchange https://news.ycombinator.com/item?id=28965949) and b) it's way more software literate than you are.
 So become software literate as an organisation

+Front Line Only organisation - where there is no chnage management, it just runs.
+What about?
+That's the coding the programming. that changes.
+And policy is explicit

+see also - code that google ran to cheat on exchanges

 Book Outline
 ============